farcasterxyz/protocol/docs/SPECIFICATION.md

 **Verifying Fname Ownership**

-Anyone can verify that a user requested verification of a name by making a call to the server. usrs can make a GET request to `/transfers` which returns a paginated list of events with the following schema:
+Anyone can verify that a user requested verification of a name by making a call to the server. users can make a GET request to `/transfers` which returns a paginated list of events with the following schema:

 ```jsx
 {